 This blog contains articles written mostly by me (Rosie) with guest posts from friends now and then.
-Nearly all can be classified as “opinion” pieces (as is true of most blog posts) and as such, are intended to communicate ideas and encourage conversation.
-Always feel free to chime in with a comment, share with friends, and reblog with wild abandon.
+Nearly all can be classified as “opinion” pieces and as such, are intended to communicate ideas and encourage conversation.
+Topics include feminism, racism, rape culture, trans issues, the games industry (as it relates to feminism), and more.
+Always feel free to chime in with a comment (here’s my comment policy), share with friends, and reblog with wild abandon.
 But for those of you who read and don’t comment, I know you’re out there, and this blog is for you, too.

 Welcome to Make Me a Sammich, a place to read and talk about being a woman in the USA (and wherever you’re from!) in the 21st century.